nrkn/js1k-2019/README.md

-- removed the floor sprite entirely - it wasn't just the 7 bytes for the sprite, but also the logic in the map generator to make two different floor types, and all the collision logic had to know that both floor types were walkable
+- removed the floor sprite entirely - it wasn't just the 7 bytes for the sprite, but also the logic in the map generator to make two different floor types, and all the collision logic had to know that both floor types were walkable.
+  Additionally, the new cave generator rarely creates large open areas, so the reason for decorating the floors wasn't needed anymore, which was to help you stay oriented when moving around areas with no visible walls.
+A shame though, as it did add to the overall aesthetic.
 - changed it so that swords and potions just shared the same "item" sprite and you didn't know what it was until you picked it up - yuck - this was disgusting but I was struggling to get the bytes down